itsmecamila/itsmecamila/README.md

 ## About me
-My name is Camila and I'm a student of Systems Analysis and Development.
+My name is Camila and I'm a woman in STEM. :p